IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: Experiments and Discussion

-\textbf{The Gaussian inverse samples.} As discussed above, some methods \citep{VAEICLR14,VEEGANnips17} designs an inverse mapping or an encoder to learn the representations between $\mathbf{z}$ and $\mathbf{x}$.
-However, as shown in Left 4 columns of Fig.~\ref{fig:Generationsamples}, VAE-based methods~\citep{VAEICLR14} can cause the overlap of the inverse samples $\mathbf{z}$, which may lead to bad generations(white points).
-And BiGAN and VEEGAN learn the relations between $\mathbf{z}$ and $\mathbf{x}$ rather than the relation among the samples $\{G^{-1}(\mathbf{x})\}$, which fails to get the 2D inverse Gaussian samples as shown in the first column of Fig.~\ref{fig:Generationsamples}.
-For IID-GAN, as shown in the fifth column for IID-GAN(M-D), the inverse samples is very similar to the Gaussian samples, which show the effect of the regularization.
+\textbf{Visualization with Gaussian inverse samples.} Models involving inverse mappings (i.e. encoders) allow the visualization for the inverses of real samples.
+Fig.~\ref{fig:Generationsamples} present the visualization results including the inverse from real data, source Gaussian samples and generated results of VAE~\cite{VAEICLR14}, VEEGAN, BiGAN and IID-GAN variants.
+As shown in the left four columns, VAE can cause the overlap of the inverse samples $\mathbf{z}$, which may lead to bad generations (white points).
+BiGAN and VEEGAN learn the relations between $\mathbf{z}$ and $\mathbf{x}$ rather than the relation among the samples $\{G^{-1}(\mathbf{x})\}$, which leads to the failure of constructing 2D inverse Gaussian samples as shown in the first column.
+For IID-GAN, as shown in the fifth column for IID-GAN (M-D), the inverse samples are very similar to the Gaussian samples, which show the effectiveness of the regularization.

-\textbf{Generation with bad initialization.} It is well known that bad initializations can usually lead to the mode collapse.
-However, as shown in Fig.~\ref{fig:Generationgrid}, IID-GAN(M-D) can overcome the problem of bad initialization and gradually solve the mode collapse by further training.
+\textbf{Visualization of generated distribution.} Fig.~\ref{fig:vis_syn} shows the generation results of IID-GAN and peer methods.
+IID-GAN significantly outperforms other peer methods in terms of mode coverage and better fits the target distribution.

-\textbf{IID Test for inverse samples.} As discussed in Sec.~\ref{subs:$M$-DGau}, we conduct the IID test for Gaussian distribution on Ring dataset.
-Shapiro-Wilk(SW) and Kolmogorov-Smirnov(KS) Statics are calculated to show the IID property.
-We present the results in Table~\ref{tab:independence}.
-Note that SW static is up to 1, while KS Statics is down to 0.
-Besides, in Fig.~\ref{fig:independence}, QQ-plot are used for IID test.
-Compared to other methods, the blue points of IID-GAN are closer to the red diagonal, which means that the inverse samples of each dimension are close to the Gaussian.
+\textbf{IID test for inverse samples.} We support IID test for Gaussian distribution on Ring dataset in Table~\ref{tab:independence}.
+Shapiro-Wilk (SW) and Kolmogorov-Smirnov (KS) Statics are calculated to verify IID property.
+In Fig.~\ref{fig:independence}, QQ-plot are supported for IID test.
+Compared to other peer methods, IID-GAN's plots are closer to the red diagonal, implying that the inverse samples of IID-GAN are closer to Gaussian.

-\textbf{Ablation study for Gaussian consistency loss.} On the right four columns of Fig.~\ref{fig:Generationsamples}, we compare the results of $1$-D, $M$-D and without Gaussian consistency loss in Ring datasets and notice that the $M$-D Gaussian setting perform better.
-Specifically, for such a 2-D source space case, the yellow inverse samples in red boxes lead to soft mode deficiency in $1$-D Wasserstein loss setting, while the generated modes in the $M$-D case are more uniformly scaled and more suitable to solve the soft mode deficiency.
-More results about synthetic data are shown in Appendix~\ref{App:syn}.
+\textbf{Ablation study for Gaussian consistency loss.} The right four columns of Fig.~\ref{fig:Generationsamples} compare the results of $1$-D, $M$-D and without Gaussian consistency loss in Ring datasets.
+For $1$-D loss's inverse samples in source space, the yellow sample region in the red box leads to a tendency to mode collapse, while the generated modes in the $M$-D case are more uniformly scaled and more effective for solving mode collapse.